scmschmidt/trento_checks_for_supportconfig/README.md

 ### `sapservices`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/sapservices.go \
-**Chances: :rage:**
+**Chances: :neutral_face:**

-Presents `/usr/sap/sapservices` which is not part of the supportconfig.
+The `/usr/sap/sapservices` is part of the supportconfig if ???? is installed (`plugin-ha_sap.txt`).

 ### `saptune`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/saptune.go \
 **Chances: :neutral_face:**

-Calls `saptune` command with limited set of commands.
-It should be possible to provide a script which returns the information extracted from files of `plugin-saptune.txt`.
+Calls `saptune --format json` command with limited set of commands.
+Currently `plugin-saptune.txt` does not contain any JSON output and transform the human-readable output to JSON is hell.
+There are plans to add the JSON output of those commands to `plugin-saptune.txt` for `saptune` 3.2.

 ### `sbd_config`
 https://github.com/trento-project/agent/blob/main/internal/factsengine/gatherers/sbd.go \